cabforum/servercert/docs/Bylaws.md

 **Member Web Site:** The password-protected web site available only to Members (currently called the CA/Browser Forum Wiki).

-**Public Mail List:** The public email list-serv currently located at public@cabforum.org maintained by the Forum for communications by and among Members and Interested Parties.
+**Public Mail List:** The public email list-serv currently located at public@cabforum.org and maintained by the Forum for communications by and among Members and Interested Parties.
 The Public Mail List may be read by Other Parties, but Other Parties may not post to the Public Mail List.

-**Public Web Site:** The web site available only to Members, Interested Parties, and Other Parties (currently located at [cabforum.org](http://www.cabforum.org/)).
+**Public Web Site:** The web site available only to Members, Interested Parties, and Other Parties (currently located at [cabforum.org](https://www.cabforum.org/)).
 A Forum Member will be appointed as Webmaster and will control all postings to the Public Web Site.

 **Questions Mail List** : The email list-serv currently located at questions@cabforum.org maintained by the Forum for communications from the public to the Forum.